1783 Calabrian earthquakes: Tectonic setting

-The southwestern part of Calabria and the eastern part of Sicily are areas of active crustal extension within the Siculo–Calabrian Rift Zone.
+The southwestern part of Calabria and the eastern part of Sicily are areas of active crustal extension within the Siculo-Calabrian rift Zone.
 This 350 km long zone developed within the Apennine chain during the Pleistocene and takes up WNW–ESE directed extension.

 Events

 February 5

 This earthquake, with an estimated magnitude of 7.0, affected a large area including most of the southern Italian peninsula and shook the whole island of Sicily.
 Many villages were damaged and as many as 180 almost completely destroyed, with more than 25,000 casualties.
 A tsunami affected the coastline on both sides of the Straits of Messina, destroying the harbour walls at Messina.
 The earthquake had already caused widespread death and destruction in Messina.
 Homes were razed to the ground, the medieval Duomo was badly damaged and most of the historic buildings were reduced to rubble.

 Near the epicenter the ground shaking was so intense that people were knocked off their feet and heavy stones were found to be dislodged and upturned.
 Large landslides caused major destruction at Terranova and Molochio but even well-constructed buildings not thus affected were almost completely destroyed, such as in Oppido Mamertina and Casalnuovo.

-The earthquake is thought to have involved rupturing of the Galatro, Cittanova and Sant'Eufemia faults, which form the southeastern boundary to the Gioia Basin.
+The earthquake is thought to have involved the rupturing of the Galatro, Cittanova and Sant'Eufemia faults, which form the southeastern boundary to the Gioia Basin.

 February 6

 This magnitude 6.2 event occurred during the night following the first event and struck the area just to the southwest.
 Most of the damage and casualties appear to have been caused by a tsunami that was set off by a major collapse of Monte Pací into the sea near Scilla shortly after the earthquake.
 Many of Scilla's residents, frightened by the tremors of the previous day had moved onto the open beach for the night, where they were overwhelmed by the waves.
-The tsunami caused severe flooding in the town, reaching as far as 200 m inland, and there were more than 1500 deaths.
+The tsunami caused severe flooding in the town, reaching as far as 200 m inland, and there were more than 1,500 deaths.

-The earthquake is thought to have involved rupturing of the Scilla fault, which defines the coast around Scilla.
+The earthquake is thought to have involved the rupturing of the Scilla fault, which defines the coast around Scilla.

 February 7

 This event occurred at about midday 40 km NE of the first mainshock on the 5th.
 Severe damage extended 15 km along the front of the Serre Mountains, levelling all the villages between Acquaro and Soriano Calabro.

-The earthquake is thought to have involved rupturing of the southern segment of the Serre fault that bounds the Mesima Basin.
+The earthquake is thought to have involved the rupturing of the southern segment of the Serre fault that bounds the Mesima Basin.

 March 1

 This earthquake was the weakest of the sequence and caused relatively little damage.

-The earthquake is thought to have involved rupturing of the northern segment of the Serre fault.
+The earthquake is thought to have involved the rupturing of the northern segment of the Serre fault.